thegetty/quire/.github/pull_request_template.md

-### Please describe the goal of this pull request and how it may impact Quire's functionality?
+### Please briefly describe the goal of this pull request and how it may impact Quire's functionality.

+### Please describe the changes you made, and call out any details you think are particularly relevant for the Quire team to note in their review.

 ### Does this pull request necessitate changes to Quire's documentation?